A network of three art museums that showcase a diverse range of works, from classic American art to contemporary installations.

 In addition to its three museum buildings, the Telfair Museums also operates the Jepson Center’s ArtZeum, a hands-on children’s museum that encourages creativity and imagination through interactive exhibits and activities.

-The Telfair Museums also offer a range of educational programs and events for visitors of all ages.
+The Telfair Museums also offer a range of educational programs and events for visitors of all ages, check it out here.
 The museums host lectures, workshops, and classes on a variety of topics related to art, history, and culture.
 They also offer school tours and programs, as well as summer camps for children.

 One of the most popular events hosted by the Telfair Museums is the annual Telfair Art Fair.
 The event, held in the fall, brings together artists from around the country to showcase and sell their work.
 The art fair also features live music, food and drink vendors, and children’s activities.